JohnnyBeProgramming/proto-js-loader/README.md

 ## Example Usage

-In NodeJS you can access the library with the require keyword:

-    // Example usage:
-    var remoteScripts = require('proto-js-loader');
+On the client, you can then do:

     // Simply define what you want loaded remoteScripts.define('https://maxcdn.bootstrapcdn.com/bootstrap/3.3.2/css/bootstrap.min.css');
     remoteScripts.define('https://maxcdn.bootstrapcdn.com/bootstrap/3.3.2/js/bootstrap.js');